AC Replacement Danbury

 How often should I replace my AC filter?

-Changing your AC filter is essential for maintaining good indoor air quality and ensuring the peak performance of your AC.
+Changing your AC filter is essential for maintaining good indoor air quality and ensuring the efficient operation of your air conditioning system.
 Generally, it's recommended to replace your AC filter at least quarterly.
 You might need to change your filter more often if you have:

 • Pets